 But most important, the decision has not committed NIH in any way to reducing the number of dogs used in research.
 Instead, its long-term plan is to ensure that adequate dogs of suitable size and temperament can be obtained from Class A animal dealers who breed their own animals, often to the specifications of the researchers.
 This strategy eliminates the uncertainty of where the dogs are coming from and the need to trace back the source of the dog to ensure that it is not lost or stolen, but it does not in any way reduce the number of animals being used for NIH-funded research.

 A series of federal bills have been introduced over the past few decades to prohibit research facilities from using animals obtained from random source, or Class B animal dealers, including through small breeders, owner sales and other sources.
 The Pet Safety and Protection Act, as these bills have been called, would amend the Animal Welfare Act to ensure that all dogs and cats used by research facilities are obtained legally.

 Under this bill, research facilities would be required to get their animals from only specified sources:

 - A licensed dealer who has bred and raised the dog(s) or cat(s);

 - A publicly owned and operated pound or shelter that obtained the dog or cat from its legal owner, other than another pound or shelter;

-- is registered with the Secretary and is in compliance with applicable regulations for dealer;
+- A source that is registered with the Secretary and is in compliance with applicable regulations for dealer;

 The Pet Safety and Protection Act is a measure that has been introduced in three successive sessions of Congress, yet has failed to pass each year.
-Send a letter to your Congressman through the NAVS Take Action page on the current bill under consideration, asking him/her to help protect companion animals from becoming unwitting victims of vivisection.
+You can send a letter to your Congressman through the NAVS Advocacy Center page on the current bill under consideration, asking him/her to help protect companion animals from becoming unwitting victims of vivisection.